IndicoDataSolutions/indico-client-python/docsrc/review-intro.rst

 PENDING_AUTO_REVIEW - if review and auto review are enabled for a workflow, then submissions will go to this state first, which can be programatically "reviewed" based on custom script before going to PENDING_REVIEW state for a human reviewer.

-COMPLETE - the review process is complete and final predictions are ready
+COMPLETE - the review process is complete

-FAILED - the document was rejected in admin review
+FAILED - there was a problem processing the document/image

 The 'retrieved' attribute of the submission object lets you know whether or not the submission result has already been processed (you manage this with the UpdateSubmission call, see below).